 Income Tax Return (ITR) is a form that allows individuals to declare their earnings, investments, and taxes to the income tax department of India.
-Read to know about ITR in detail and how to file it.
+Read to know about ITR in detail.

 If you are unaware of the whole ITR process, don’t worry.
 We will help you understand the whole process step-by-step.
-Before we go there, let’s understand the different ITR forms.
+Before we go there, let’s understand the different types of ITR in India.

 This form must be used if your income is earned through a salary or pension.
 Additionally, if you have income from house property or other sources, excluding lottery winnings or income earned through horseracing, you need to file this ITR form.

 If your annual income exceeds ₹50 lakh or you own foreign assets, you cannot file using this form.
 Moreover, the form may not be used for taxable capital gains, income from multiple properties, agricultural income exceeding ₹5,000, or income from a profession or business.